hst12/Starfield-Tools---ContentCatalog.txt-fixer/Readme.txt

 Use the Restore function to restore a backup up catalog if you've made a backup.
 Press the Check button if necessary to check if the catalog is ok.
 Press the Clean button if necessary to clean the catalog.
-Enable all the buttons under the Auto section except for Force Clean to have the tool automatically decide which action to take.
 When the auto functions are enabled, the tool will look for a backup of the catalog file first and try to restore that.
 If the restore fails, it will run a cleaning process.

 There is no need to use the tool if you're just playing the game normally and are not using the Creations menu.